liveahero-wiki/liveahero-wiki.github.io/_charas/loren.md

 While trying to rescue the affected people, a seriously injured person grabbed his hand and in gratitude told him "you're like an angel",so he decided to become a nurse.

-Therefore, he has a strong determination and pride in continuing to be an "Angel in a White Coat."
+Therefore, he has a strong determination and pride in continuing to be an "Angel in White".

 As long as the object to be saved continues to exist in this world, he will continue to flap his wings to save lives.
 {% endcapture %}